davidaugustat/matrixer/README.md

 This project uses [Webpack](https://webpack.js.org/) to bundle all the individual files in the source folder into a small number of output files, which are then saved in the distribution folder.
 The output files are however not included in this git repository.
-You can easily compile them yourself using Webpack.
+You can easily compile them yourself using NPM and Webpack.

+## Building the output files yourself
+For the following steps you need to have [NPM](https://www.npmjs.com/) installed already.
+For those that haven't yet:
+There are plenty of tutorials on that online.

+1. Run `git clone https://github.com/davidaugustat/matrixer.git` to clone the repository.
+2. Run `cd matrixer` to go to the project directory.
+3. Run `npm install` to automatically install all dependencies.
+4. Set the webpack.config.js file to production mode (this reduces output file size) by **un**commenting the line `mode: "production",` and commenting out the lines `mode: "development",` and `devtool: 'inline-source-map',` below.
+5. Run `webpack` to build the output.
+You can find all output files in the "distribution" folder.

+The files in "distribution" can then directly be uploaded to a web server, and you're done.

 ## License
 This project is licensed under the GNU General Public License, Version 3.
 You can find the license [here](LICENSE.txt).